castleXM/xm-labs-AWScloudwatch/README.md

 ```

-# Step 2: Configure an Alarm a SNS Topic and Subscription
+# Step 2: Configure a SNS Topic and Subscription

 1. Click on the Amazon Simple Notification Service